-What makes the UNE School of Social Work different is our unique and comprehensive approach to field education.
-Our field network is the largest in Maine and our students benefit from an unparalleled range of hands-on clinical experiences.
+What makes the UNE School of Social Work different is our comprehensive approach to field education.
+Our practicum site network is the largest in Maine, so students benefit from an unparalleled range of individualized social work field experiences.

 Work with children and families

 Students who are interested in working in educational settings can choose from a number of exciting placements, including Lyman Moore Middle School and the Reiche School, while those with a passion for helping kids and families can find fulfillment at agencies such as SMART Child and Family Services and Woodford Family Services.